 We greatly appreciate the volunteers from the community that have spent time translating the video transcript.
 On our Google Form (the link to it is at the top of this page), you will note that there is an option to remain anonymous or to be credited.
 If you wish to be credited, the form will ask how you would like the credit to look.
 We also ask if you would like us to place a credit in the video details (which you can see when you click "show more" under a video) or if you would like to place a credit line yourself in the subtitles you submit (at the beginning or the end), or BOTH.

-How do I see what translations exist for one of your videos?
+How do I see what subtitle translations already exist for one of your videos to determine if a translation is needed?

 Go to any of our videos on our YouTube channel.
-Once our video is playing, click the gear icon and click "subtitles" to see all available languages.
+Once our video is playing, click the gear icon and click "subtitles" to see all languages that our community has so kindly contributed.
+If the language you are interested in adding is not listed, we are still in need of that translation for the video!

 I used YouTube's old community-contributed subtitle feature prior to September 2020, and opted for YouTube to credit my name, and now I don't see my name anymore?